-The purpose of this research is to control in an automatic way the expressive content of a neutral (pre-recorded) performance.
-The model adds an expressive intention to a neutral performance in order to communicate different moods, without destroying the musical structure of the score.
-The functional structure of the system used as a test bed for this research is shown in Fig. 3.18.
+The purpose of the CARO model, developed at CSC-DEI University of Padova, is to control in an automatic way the expressive content of a neutral performance.
+The CARO model adds an expressive intention to a neutral performance in order to communicate different moods, without destroying the musical structure of the score.
+The neutral performance can be pre-recorded or derived from the score by a music performance model, as the KTM music performance rule system (see Sect.
+7.6).
+The functional structure of the system used as a test bed is shown in Fig. 7.19.

-In multimedia systems, musical performance are normally stored as MIDI score or audio signal.
-The MIDI (Musical Instrument Digital Interface) protocol allows electronic devices to interact and work in synchronization with other MIDI compatible devices.
-It does not send the actual musical note, but the information about the note.
-It can send messages to synthesizers telling it to change sounds, master volume, modulation devices, which note was depressed, and even how long to sustain the note.
-Our approach can deal with a melody in both representations.
+Figure 7.19: Scheme of the CARO model.
+The input of the expressiveness model is composed by a musical score and a description of a neutral musical performance.
+Depending on the expressive intention desired by the user, the expressiveness model acts on the symbolic level, computing the deviations of all musical cues involved in the transformation.
+The rendering can be done by a MIDI synthesizer and/or driving the audio processing engine.
+The audio processing engine performs the transformations on the pre-recorded audio in order to realize the symbolic variations computed by the model.

 The input of the expressiveness model is composed by a description of a neutral musical performance, and a control on the expressive intention desired by the user.
 The expressiveness model acts on the symbolic level, computing the deviations of all musical cues involved in the transformation.
 The rendering can be done by a MIDI synthesizer and/or driving the audio processing engine.
 The audio processing engine performs the transformations on the pre-recorded audio in order to realize the symbolic variations computed by the model.
 The system allows the user to interactively change the expressive intention of a performance by specifying its own preferences through a graphical interface.

-Figure 3.18: Scheme of the system.
-The input of the expressiveness model is composed by a musical score and a description of a neutral musical performance.
-Depending on the expressive intention desired by the user, the expressiveness model acts on the symbolic level, computing the deviations of all musical cues involved in the transformation.
-The rendering can be done by a MIDI synthesizer and/or driving the audio processing engine.
-The audio processing engine performs the transformations on the pre-recorded audio in order to realize the symbolic variations computed by the model.